Nilkanth Mahadev: The Temple

-The temple has a Gopura or the shikhara as in any Dravidian style temple and is raised high in a tiered way in pyramid style.
+The temple has a Gopura or the shikhara as in any Pandya (Tamil) style temple and is raised high in a tiered way in pyramid style.
 Motifs and Friezes are carved on these towers.
 The shikhara of the temple is adorned with sculptures of various Devas and Asuras depicting the Samudramanthan.
 Neelkanth Mahadev in the form of Shivalinga is the presiding deity of the temple.
 The temple complex also has a natural spring where devotees usually take a holy bath before entering the premises of surrounded by dense forests.

 Festivals

 Maha Shivaratri is the most prominent festival celebrated in the temple and many devotees flock to the temple during the festival.
 The devotees who pay a visit to Neelkanth Mahadev make an offering of Bael leaves, coconut, flowers, milk, honey, fruits and water to Lord Shiva.
 The temple observes two fairs that are held annually on the occasions of Maha Shivratri (Feb-Mar) and Shivratri of Shraavana (month of Hindu calendar) (July-Aug) during which the devotees (Kawarias) trek from Haridwar to Neelkanth Mahadev Temple.